 Ways to Access Notifications

-You can access the Notifications service using the Console (a browser-based interface) or the REST API.
+You can access the Notifications service using the Console (a browser-based interface) or the Notifications REST API.
 Instructions for the Console and API are included in topics throughout this guide.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.

 Console: To access Notifications using the Console, you must use a supported browser.
 To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
 You are prompted to enter your cloud tenant, your user name, and your password.
 Open the navigation menu and click Developer Services.
 Under Application Integration, click Notifications.

 API: To access Notifications through API, use Notifications API.